 WhatsApp: Share your data with Facebook or delete your account

-After WhatsApp updated its Privacy Policy and Terms of Service, the company is now notifying users via its mobile app that, from February, they will have to share their data on Facebook.
+After WhatsApp updated its Privacy Policy and Terms of Service, the company is now notifying them through the mobile app that, starting in February, they will have to share their data with Facebook.

 On Monday, WhatsApp changed the Terms of Service of its service regarding the way it handles the data it holds, stating that it focuses on respect and privacy of users.
 And before the ink dries, the company gives its users a hard ultimatum, with only three options available: